Table of Contents

 Past Participle Phrase Structure

-The past participle is used with helping verbs in these ways:
+The past participle is commonly used with helping (auxiliary) verbs in the following structures:

 Function of Past Participle Phrases